 - More about Rexulti.
 For information about other aspects of Rexulti, refer to this article.

 - Details on depression and schizophrenia.
 For more information about taking care of mental health, see our mental health hub.
 For details on major depressive disorder, see our list of depression articles.
-And to learn about schizophrenia, see our list of schizophrenia articles.
+To learn about schizophrenia, see our list of schizophrenia articles.
+And to find out about dementia, see this list of Alzheimer’s disease and dementia articles.

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.